gvwilson/fiction/iffy/index.md

 She summarized the last few days as briefly as she could, skating past what had happened to the Zillion ship and her part in assembling the bot that had saved them at the mansion.
-She still didn't want to think about that...
+She still didn't want to think about that…

 Even with those gaps, her story left Honesty wide-eyed.
 "Tay bangle, there's your real adventure, innit?"